SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 ### Learning a Concept/Tutorial

 If it's simple, you're solid.
 ChatGPT can handle explanation of simple concepts well.
 It can identify the relationships between two components or explain how two things interact.
 I have asked ChatGPT to give an answer for a certain topic, and then asked "why?", and it almost always gives an understandable explanation.
 A good rule of thumb for learning concepts is that if there are (shorter) youtube videos explaining it, ChatGPT can probably do better.
 If you have to dig really deep into youtube, or [Abdul Bari](https://www.youtube.com/@abdul_bari) has a video for you, Abdul can do it better.
+For example, I had asked ChatGPT what meteor does, and while I certainly did not get an all inclusive answer, the response was conceptually helpful.

 ### Questions